bhisaac/5eFP/5eFP-SRD.md

 ## How to Play

-Efforts have been made to first introduce the system and explain how to play for those who want to try a new way of playing the d20 system, with little or no interest in 5eFP as a philosophy.
-The final draft of the 5eFP System Reference Document (5eFP-SRD) appendix will contain further commentary about each aspect of 5eFP for those who are looking for a deeper exploration.
+Efforts have been made to introduce the system and explain how to play for those who want to try a new way of playing the d20 system but have little or no interest in 5eFP as a philosophy.
+The final draft of the 5eFP System Reference Document (5eFP-SRD) appendix will contain further commentary about each aspect of 5eFP for those who want to understand 5eFP as a healing modality and philosophical worldview.

 ### Character Creation